Attribute Value Analysis Metric

 Prerequisites

 Before metrics can be created, a Setup Group must be configured to hold them.
-For information on configuring a setup group for metrics, refer to the Initial Setup for Metrics topic in the Metrics documentation here.
-For information on creating a metric, refer to the Creating and Editing Metrics topic in the Metrics documentation here.
+For information on configuring a setup group for metrics, refer to the Initial Setup for Metrics topic.
+For information on creating a metric, refer to the Creating and Editing Metrics topic.

 1. From the Edit Metric Configuration wizard, select 'Attribute Value Analysis Metric.'